Yuli Gurriel Preview, Player Props: Marlins vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff ranks eighth in the league with a collective 9.1 strikeouts per nine innings.
+- The pitching staff for the Rays has a collective 9.1 K/9, the seventh-best in the league.

-- The Rays have the fourth-ranked team ERA among all league pitching staffs (3.87).
+- The Rays have the fourth-ranked team ERA among all MLB pitching staffs (3.86).

-- The Rays give up the fifth-fewest home runs in baseball (141 total, 1.1 per game).
+- The Rays surrender the fifth-fewest home runs in baseball (142 total, 1.1 per game).

-- In his last outing on Wednesday against the Colorado Rockies, the righty went five innings, allowing three earned runs while surrendering four hits.
+- In his last outing on Friday against the New York Yankees, the righty threw six innings, allowing two earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.